 To identify location-specific predictors of land reform outcomes, we selected a stratified random sample of points for statistical analysis (Jensen 1996, Baldwin and Leonard 2015).
 Because high-threat areas make up a small proportion of the leases, we weighted the sample toward high-threat areas to ensure that we would have sufficient representation of these points in our sample.
 We first intersected ownership outcome and threat class polygons (1=highest threat, 6=lowest threat) to generate a polygon for each area with the same land reform outcome and threat class (ArcGIS v.10.3.1).
 We excluded polygons under one hectare to remove ‘slivers’, or strips of land unattributable to a designated land reform outcome and threat class.

 Each polygon received at least one point.
 To ensure that larger polygons had greater representation we assigned one point per 1000 ha.
-We generated the specified number of random points per polygon with the ArcGIS tool “create random points.”
+We generated the specified number of random points per polygon with the ArcGIS tool ‘create random points.’
 Finally we calculated the attributes of sampled points (Table 2; by post-land reform outcome in Tables S1-S6).
 Summary statistics by area are in Table 3.

 Regression analysis